By using this site, you agree to the Privacy Policy and Terms of Use.

 3.2 Down Syndrome:

 It is an abnormal condition in which an individual has an additional chromosome.
 Chromosomes are little “packages” of genes in our body that determines how a baby’s body builds and functions and how it grows during pregnancy and after birth.
-Commonly, a baby is born with 46 chromosomes.
+Commonly, a baby is born with 46 chromosomes4.

 3.2.1 Causes of DS: